 Yard debris, such as leaves, brush, and grass clippings and other plant material, are a significant source of stormwater pollution.
 This debris can clog culverts, storm drains, and pipes, causing flooding.
 Yard waste also increases organic loads to creeks, rivers and bays and can cause oxygen depletion and nutrient overload.

-Yard waste has basically three classifications: small yard waste, heavy brush*, and grass clippings. (*Heavy brush is defined as tree and shrub limbs and trimmings which are greater than 3” in diameter; tree trunks, root balls, and similar items.)
+Yard waste has basically three classifications: small yard waste, grass clippings, and heavy brush.
+Heavy brush is defined as tree and shrub limbs and trimmings which are greater than 3” in diameter; such as tree trunks, root balls, and similar items.

-There are prohibitions against leaving yard waste in the street.
-There are also requirements for keeping your curb, gutter and sidewalk clean.
+The City of Corpus Christi has Municipal Ordinances against leaving or blowing yard waste in the street.
+There are also requirements for keeping your curb, gutter, and sidewalk clean.

 During designated set-out periods, you can put your heavy brush and yard waste on the City’s right-of-way.
 Check your heavy brush pick up day here.
 Smaller materials can be put in your trash bin for regular pick up.

 City Ordinance (Article II, Sec.
 21-12) states you may not leave your yard waste on the street pavement, in the gutter, on a sidewalk or in a drainage ditch.
 In right-of-way areas where there is no practical alternative, you may be allowed to set your yard waste in a drainage ditch, but you may be liable if there is any flooding damage downstream of your yard waste.

 What Should I Do with My Grass Clippings?

 Grass clippings can be composted or left on your lawn.
 As the grass decomposes, it returns nutrients to your lawn.
 As a result, your yard will need less or no fertilizer.